StarRocks/starrocks/docs/administration/User_privilege.md

 #### Alter the default role of a user

-You can set the default role of a user using SET DEFAULT ROLE or [ALTER USER](../sql-reference/sql-statements/account-management/ALTER%20USER.md).
+You can set the default role of a user using [SET DEFAULT ROLE]((../sql-reference/sql-statements/account-management/SET%20DEFAULT%20ROLE.md).) or [ALTER USER](../sql-reference/sql-statements/account-management/ALTER%20USER.md).

-Both the following examples set the default role of `jack` to `db1_admin`:
+Both of the following examples set the default role of `jack` to `db1_admin`.
+Note that `db1_admin` must have been assigned to `jack`.

 - Set the default role using SET DEFAULT ROLE: